 You may have chemotherapy combined with radiotherapy for locally advanced pancreatic cancer.
 This may help shrink or slow the cancer down.
 For a few people, this treatment may shrink the cancer enough to make surgery possible.
 You may have this as part of a clinical trial as doctors are still looking at the best way of giving this treatment.

 If you have advanced pancreatic cancer, your doctor may suggest chemotherapy.
 It might shrink your cancer and help to relieve some of the symptoms.
 It may also help some people to live longer.
 You may have a combination of chemotherapy drugs called FOLFIRINOX (fluorouracil, irinotecan and oxaliplatin).
 Or you may have gemcitabine with another drug such as nab-paclitaxel.
 You may have chemotherapy for advanced pancreatic cancer as part of a clinical trial.

 You can view and print the quick guides for all the pages in the treating pancreatic cancer section.

 You may have chemotherapy after surgery for pancreatic cancer.
-If your surgeon completely removed your cancer, you may have chemotherapy to help lower the risk of the cancer coming back in the future (known as adjuvant chemotherapy).
+If your surgeon completely removed your cancer, you have chemotherapy to help lower the risk of the cancer coming back.
+This is known as adjuvant chemotherapy.
 If it wasn't possible to remove all the cancer, the chemotherapy may help to shrink what was left behind.